davidhuser/dhis2-pk/README.md

 **Script name:** `dhis-pk-indicator-definition`

 Writes indicator definition in a readable format to a **csv file**.
-Includes names and number of orgunits for orgunit groups, dataelements (dataelement.categoryoptioncombo) or (program.dataelement) and constants.
+Includes names and number of orgunits for orgunit groups, dataelements (dataelement.categoryoptioncombo), program dataelements, program indicators and constants.
 Possible to filter indiators with an object filter (see `dhis2-pk-share-objects` for details)

 Example column for numerator `ReUHfIn0pTQ - ANC 1-3 Dropout Rate`:
 ```